MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

     :::image type="content" source="images/teams-manage-your-apps.png" alt-text="The screenshot is an example that shows the Manage your apps pane and Publish an app options.":::

-1. Choose **Upload a customized app** option and select your app package.
+1. Choose **Upload a custom app** option and select your app package.

     :::image type="content" source="images/teams-upload-custom-app.png" alt-text="The screenshot is an example that shows the option to upload am app in Teams.":::